 Should a cash flow forecast include VAT?

 If you are VAT registered ensure that your sales are recorded exclusive of tax.
+Use our VAT calculator to calculate the standard rate VAT payable on a net value.

 Why do you need a cashflow forecast?